Personal Capital (Empower) vs Mint: My Ratings After Using Both for Years

 Who is Mint Best For

-Mint is a better option for those with little or no investments who want to manage their budget.
-Mint's lack of investment tools is not an issue if you have no investments.
-And Mint's budget tools, including its savings and debt payment goals, are more robust than what Empower offers.
+Mint was a better option for those with little or no investments who want to manage their budget.
+Mint’s lack of investment tools was not an issue if you have no investments.
+And Mint’s budget tools, including its savings and debt payment goals, were more robust than what Empower offers.

 Should You Use Both Empower and Mint?